 Students are automatically enrolled in the Language Arts and English courses appropriate to their grade.
 Those students who wish to take Advanced Placement English credits may do so concurrently with their English 12 class.
-To qualify for AP English, students should have a minimum of 85% in Grade 11 English.
-The course description for AP English can be found in the AP course section of this document.
+To qualify for AP English Literature, students should have a minimum of 85% in Grade 11 English.
+The course description for AP English Literature can be found in the AP course section of this document.
+Please note, Grade 11 students are automatically enrolled in English First Peoples 11 as it satisfies the Ministry of Education graduation requirements for indigenous credits.
+Students who do not have this credit will need to complete an additional course that meets this graduation requirement during their grade 12 year.